XRPLF/xrpl-dev-portal/content/reference-rippled.md

 ### Specifying Ledgers ###

-Many API methods require you to specify an instance of the ledger, with the data retrieved being considered accurate and up-to-date as of that particular version of the shared ledger.
+Many API methods require you to specify an instance of the ledger, with the data retrieved being considered up-to-date as of that particular version of the shared ledger.
 The commands that accept a ledger version all work the same way.
 There are three ways you can specify which ledger you want to use:

 1. Specify a ledger by its [Ledger Index][] in the `ledger_index` parameter.
 Each closed ledger has an identifying sequence number that is 1 higher than the previously-validated ledger.
 (The Genesis Ledger has sequence number 0)
 2. Specify a ledger by its [Hash][] value in the `ledger_hash` parameter.